vuongvu01/armor-forked/web/packages/react/README.md

 ## Contribution rules

-Contributions are what really helps this project to advance.
+Contributing on regular basis is what really helps this project to advance.
 Any contributions you make are **greatly appreciated**.
-The project tries to maintain healthy balance between a comfortable development process and restrictions that prevent everything from falling into chaos.
+The project tries to maintain healthy balance between comfortable development and restrictions that prevent everything from falling into chaos.
 Therefore, there are certain rules a contributor must follow in order to make the process straightforward and error-proof.

 ### For contributors